List of Anglican churches in Toronto

-There are about a hundred Anglican churches in the city of Toronto, Ontario, Canada.
+There are just over eighty Anglican churches in the city of Toronto, Ontario, Canada.
 Toronto is in the Anglican Diocese of Toronto, which includes the city of Toronto and much of south central Ontario.
-The eastern part of Toronto is part of the York-Scarborough episcopal area while the western half of the city is in the York-Credit Valley, which also includes Mississaga and Peel.
+The eastern part of Toronto is part of the York-Scarborough episcopal area while the western half of the city is in the York-Credit Valley, which also includes Mississauga and Peel.
 The city is further divided into nine deaneries.